Singular blocks of parabolic category O and finite W-algebras

 \begin{definition}Let $\hcO(\cW_e,\fp)$ be the category of modules $X$ such that \begin{itemize} \item $\ft$ acts on $X$ with finite dimensional generalized weight spaces. \item the weights which appear in $X$ are contained in a finite union of sets of the form $\{\mu\vert \mu\leq \la\}$. \end{itemize} As before, $\cO(\cW_e,\fp)$ denotes the subcategory on which $\ft$ acts semi-simply, and $\pcO(\cW_e,\fp)$ denotes the subcategory on which $Z\cong Z(\cW_e)$ acts semi-simply. \end{definition}

-Alternatively, following \cite{LosO}, we could define an analogue of $\hcO$ as the category of $\cW_e$-modules which are locally finite for the action of the non-negative weight spaces of an element $\xi\in C_{\fg}(e)$ acting by the adjoint action on $\cW_e$.
-This will recover the BGK definition when $\fp$ is precisely the non-negative weight spaces for the adjoint action of $\xi$ on $\fg$.
-In Losev's notation, $\hcO(\cW_e,\fp)$ is denoted $\cO(\xi)$, and the category we and \cite{BGK} denote $\cO(\cW_e,\fp)$, Losev would denote $\cO^{\ft}(\xi)$ (leaving the $e$ implicit).
+Alternatively, following \cite{LosO}, we could define the category $\hcO(\cW_e,\fp)$ as the category of $\cW_e$-modules which are locally finite for the action of the subalgebra $\cW_e^+\subset \cW_e$ of non-negative weight spaces of an element $\xi\in \ft$ acting by the adjoint action.
+The parabolic $\fp$ derived from $\xi$ is precisely the non-negative weight spaces for the adjoint action of $\xi$ on $\fg$.
+In Losev's notation, $\hcO(\cW_e,\fp)$ is denoted $\cO(\xi)$, and the category we and \cite{BGK} denote $\cO(\cW_e,\fp)$, Losev would denote $\cO^{\ft}(\xi)$ (leaving the nilpotent $e$ implicit).

 There is an isomorphism $Z\cong Z(\cW_e)$, typically referenced in the literature to a footnote to Question 5.1 in the paper of Premet \cite{Pjos}, where Premet gives an argument he ascribes to Ginzburg.
-This isomorphism allows us to identify central characters of $U(\fg)$ and $\cW_e$.
-We denote the subcategory of $\hcO(\cW_e,\fp)$ with generalized central character $\chi$ by $\hcO(\chi,\cW_e,\fp)$, and the subcategory where $Z$ acts semi-simply (and thus by the character $\chi$) by $\pcO(\chi,\cW_e,\fp)$.
+This isomorphism allows us to identify central characters of $U(\fg)$ and $\cW_e$. \begin{definition} We denote the subcategory of $\hcO(\cW_e,\fp)$ with generalized central character $\chi$ by $\hcO(\chi,\cW_e,\fp)$, and the subcategory where the center $Z$ acts semi-simply (and thus according to the character $\chi$) by $\pcO(\chi,\cW_e,\fp)$.
+The category $\mathcal{C}$ defined in the introduction in this notation would be written $\pcO(\chi_0,\cW_e,\fp)$. \end{definition}

-We will primarily interested in the case where after fixing a parabolic $\fp\supset \fb$ with Levi $\fl$, we take $e$ to be the principal nilpotent in $\fl$ (for the Borel given by intersection with $\fb$), and we will assume we are in this situation.
-In type A, all nilpotents will appear this way up to conjugacy, since we can take $\fp$ to be block upper triangular matrices attached to the Jordan blocks of $e$; in other types, there are nilpotents that are not of this form.
+We will primarily interested in the case where after fixing a parabolic $\fp\supset \fb$ with Levi $\fl$, we take $e$ is a regular nilpotent in $\fl$ (for the Borel given by intersection with $\fb$), and we will assume we are in this situation.
+In type A, all nilpotents will appear this way, since we can take $\fp$ to be block upper triangular matrices attached to the Jordan blocks of $e$; in other types, there are nilpotents that are not of this form.